ANDREA MORGANSTERN

 Artist Statement

-In my paintings, I fuse elements of the human body, animals and plants into biomorphic forms, using dots as building blocks.
-I use dots in order to explore ideas about how things really are as opposed to how they appear to our eyes.
-For example, I reflect on how everything in the physical world is unified, as it is all constructed out of the same atoms and subatomic particles.
-In addition, using dots allows me to suggest the fluid and impermanent nature of everything in the physical world despite the illusion of solidity and permanence.
+In my work, I create worlds in which I fuse elements of the human body, animals and plants into biomorphic forms, using dots as building blocks.
+Through the use of dots I reflect on how everything in the physical world is unified, as it is all constructed out of the same essential units, i.e., atoms and subatomic particles.
+In addition, using dots allows me to suggest the fluid and impermanent nature of everything in the physical world, despite how things appear solid and permanent to our eyes.
+Rather than being in a state of completion, the forms in my work exist in a state of continuous creation and dissolution.

 Recurring patterns in nature have always interested me and my work incorporates the pattern that appears in neurons, tree branches and river networks as a major motif.
 I also explore the fractal nature of the physical world by creating an ambiguity of scale.
 The use of circles can suggest a glimpse into other realms, such as the view through a microscope or telescope.

-A recurring motif is dots flowing across gaps between forms.
-This is inspired by Michelangelo’s God Creating Adam as well as photographs of nerve cells firing electrical impulses across the synaptic gap.
+An additional recurring motif is dots flowing across gaps between forms.
+This is inspired by Michelangelo’s The Creation of Adam as well as photographs of nerve cells firing electrical impulses across the synaptic gap.
+Recent works reference additional subjects from Renaissance painting, including ascension/assumption and Olympus, re-interpreted with biomorphic dot forms.

 My process begins with a pencil drawing.
-I then develop a study on paper using watercolor, gouache and acrylics which I expand into larger scale acrylic paintings on canvas and panel.
-Recently, I have begun exploring these ideas in sculpture.
+I then develop a study on paper using gouache and acrylics which I then expand into larger scale acrylic paintings on canvas.
+Additionally, I translate these ideas into sculpture using ping pong balls and other materials.